Bay Area Home Renovation Services

 - Preserving yard space: Even if you have enough space to expand your house outward, you may want to continue using your outdoor space for activities like gardening, or you may like having that extra space between you and your neighbors.
 Your yard may also have landscape features, like an impressive pergola or a big tree, that you would prefer not to give up.

 - Increasing the first-floor ceiling height: Since second-story additions involve removing the roof, you can take this opportunity to increase the ceiling height of your first floor before adding a second floor on top.
-Also, if you are planning to add bedrooms on the second floor, you can merge smaller rooms downstairs that will no longer be used for sleeping once the second floor is finished.
+Also, if you plan to add bedrooms on the second floor, you can merge smaller rooms downstairs that will no longer be used for sleeping once the second floor is finished.

-1. Room Additions and Bump Outs
+Room Additions and Bump Outs

 Sunrooms are not alternatives to conventional additions.
 They are usually made with pre-fabricated materials like thermal-resistant glass and aluminum.
 Sometimes sunrooms are stick-built using concrete, lumber and various other materials, resulting in a solid structure that matches the rest of your home.

 Exterior Space Remodels

-Though outdoor spaces may not be considered “rooms,” you can still expand and remodel them to better serve your lifestyle and needs.
+Though outdoor spaces may not be considered “rooms,” you can still expand and remodel them to serve your lifestyle and needs better.
 Perhaps your deck or patio could benefit from extra space to accommodate gatherings.
 Or maybe you would love an outdoor fireplace or kitchen to enjoy more time in the fresh air with loved ones.
 You could even add accordion doors to a room to transform the space into an outdoor and indoor combination area.

 With Valley Home Builders, you have incredible options to give exterior spaces the facelift and functionality they need.